shahalpk/commands/docker.md

 ## Logs

+To tail and stream (with last 10 lines) logs of all the containers in `compose-db.yml` file.
+Note the `-f` flag in two places, both have different meanings.
+One is after the `logs` keyword, it's for streaming the file.

+    docker-compose -f compose-db.yml logs -f --tail=10

-To tail (with last 10 lines) logs of all the containers in a compose file.
+To tail (with last 10 lines) logs of all the containers in the default compose file (`docker-compose.yml`).

     docker-compose logs -f --tail=10